 13. Elisa Larson and Emma Chapman: $125,000+/month

-Elisa Larson and Emma Chapman are the creators of A Beautiful Mess, where they blog about everything from DIY to Instagram tips.
+Elisa Larson and Emma Chapman are the famous bloggers behind A Beautiful Mess, where they blog about everything from DIY to Instagram tips.

 How they make their money: